-Why did you select Dolores Huerta as your social justice inspiration?
+Why did you select your social justice icon?

-What social, racial, economic, or political justice issue does your social justice work address?
+What social, racial, economic, or political justice issue does your work address?

 Can you describe the biggest accomplishment/most gratifying moment you've had working on your issue to date?